colshrapnel/phpdelusions.net/stackoverflow.md

 ### Fulfilling the Noble purpose

 Now, to our "library of detailed, high-quality answers".
 Even after making it hard for newbies, Stack Overflow still struggles to achieve its noble goal.
-Because it's the same old answer to ad-hoc question that suddenly became canonical, because Google for some reason chose this particular question among others.
-But such is a human nature, that people never write a canonical answer to ad-hoc question.
+When we land from search, it's the same old answer to ad-hoc question, that Google appointed canonical, for the reasons best known to itself.
+Such is a human nature, that people never write a canonical answer to ad-hoc question.
 Instead, they always cater for the OP to the minute detail.
 Not to mention that competitive approach, when a question gets half a dozen different answers in 5 minutes.
 Which could be good for ad-hoc questions, but turns into a great disservice when it comes to canonical answers.

 Quite too often, instead of a "detailed high-quality answer", a user coming from search is faced with multiple similar questions, each crowded with a motley lot of assorted attempts to answer it.
 Which makes finding a good answer rather a challenge: